-The Corporation has adopted the restricted share unit award plan (the "RSU Plan") for directors, executive officers, employees and consultants of the Corporation and its subsidiaries ("Eligible Participants").
+The Corporation has adopted the RSU Plan for Eligible Participants.
 The purpose of the RSU Plan is to align the interests of the Eligible Participants with those of Shareholders and to assist the Corporation in attracting and retaining the talent it requires.
 The Board has authority to interpret the RSU Plan, including any questions in respect of any RSUs granted thereunder.
 The Board has the authority to amend or terminate the RSU Plan at any time, in whole or in part, subject to certain exceptions set forth in the RSU Plan.

 The Corporation will take into account previous grants of RSUs in considering future grants of RSUs as well as the experience, responsibilities and performance of that executive officer.
-In 2023, 53,226 RSUs were granted to executive officers.
+In 2024, 102,727 RSUs were granted to executive officers.
 See "Statement of Executive Compensation - Incentive Plan Awards - Restricted Share Unit Award Plan".